Donald J. Kelly

 - Modern Holdings, LLC, et al. v Corning Inc., et. al. The firm represents Corning Incorporated in several toxic tort actions stemming from the operation of a glass manufacturing facility.
-The District Court denied plaintiffs motion for class certification.
+The District Court denied plaintiffs’ Motion for Class Certification.
 Plaintiffs assert causes of action on multiple tort theories and seek personal injury and real property damage for alleged release of lead, arsenic and TCE.

 - Laborer’s Local #231 Pension Fund v.
-PharMerica Corporation, et al. The firm represents PharMerica and related entities in a securities fraud class action stemming from the Company’s go-private sale in 2017.
-The district Court granted defendants Motions to Dismiss under the Private Securities Litigation Reform Act.
+PharMerica Corporation, et al. The firm successfully represented PharMerica and related entities in a securities fraud class action stemming from the Company’s go-private sale in 2017.
+The District Court granted defendants’ Motions to Dismiss under the Private Securities Litigation Reform Act.